AndresJejen/Backend-Document-Indexer-ML/README.md

 > Install Dependencies
 ``npm install``

-> Run Proyect in mode development
+> Run Project in mode development
 ``npm run dev``

 The only file that is no commited is ``.env`` file, where is all information about database. you can use this proyect from your own database from your local machine or [MongoDBAtlas](https://www.mongodb.com).